 3. Ensure their roles are clear

-On the best Cross Functional Teams, roles are clearly defined.
+On the best Cross Functional teams, roles are clearly defined.
 Team members know what they are supposed to do and how they are expected to relate to each other and to the team lead.
-The Cross Functional Team also has a clear decision-making model.
-Everyone knows who is making the decisions and the escalation path, if required, is clear.
+The Cross Functional team also has a clear decision-making model.
+The escalation path, and conflict resolution, if required, is clear.